-In the first in our series of articles debunking the mysteries of how Amazon works for sellers, we’re looking at the Amazon BUY BOX, perhaps the most mysterious gizmo of all; we often hear the woeful cry from sellers “Why can’t I sell my own products”.
+In the first in our series of articles debunking the mysteries of how Amazon works, we’re looking at the Amazon Buy Box, perhaps the most mysterious gizmo of all.

 It’s not that simple, let me explain a little: